VirtualReality1/github-slideshow/_posts/0000-01-02-VirtualReality1.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to VirtualReality's slide"
 ---
 This is my Text and you should keep your hands off!
 Use the left arrow to go back!